Here’s how to fix error 0x800070002c-0x3000d on Windows PCs

 Solution 1 – Uninstall antivirus and defragment your hard drive

-Solution 2 – Disable USB devices, perform clean boot and unplug all USB peripherals
+Solution 2 – Disable USB devices and unplug all USB peripherals

 First we’ll need to disable USB devices that you don’t use.